-4.4.2.
-Energy Act, 2019
+4.6.2 The Energy Act, 2019

 The Act provides for the inclusion of clauses on nuclear power as from clause 54 to 72.
-Section 54 stipulates the establishment of a Nuclear Power and Energy Agency with a mandate on (a) being the nuclear energy programme implementing organisation and promoting the development of nuclear electricity generation in Kenya; and (b) conducting research, development and dissemination activities in the energy and nuclear power sector.
+Section 54 stipulates the establishment of a Nuclear Power and Energy Agency with a mandate on (a) being the nuclear energy programme implementing organization and promote the development of nuclear electricity generation in Kenya; and (b) carrying out research, development and dissemination activities in the energy and nuclear power sector.